 Clubs should use their Club Risk Assessment to determine the need for plans covering all activities.
 Clubs are also expected to consider how they keep their premises safe and use their Risk Assessment to determine the need for plans covering electricity and gas checks and building maintenance.
-There is further information on Safety in Club Premises <a href="https://example.com/here-the-need-to-plans-covering-the-need-to-pl
+There is further information on Safety in Club Premises here.